 - You can defer certain shareholders’ rights to receive dividends or receive a return of capital, until other shareholders have been paid

-- You can remove shareholders’ rights to vote, or give them extra or enhanced voting rights, or prevent holders from attending the annual general meeting of the company
+- You can remove shareholders’ rights to vote, give them extra or enhanced voting rights or veto rights, or prevent holders from attending the annual general meeting of the company

 How many different types of shares can your company have?

-You can create as many classes of shares as you like.
-You won’t, however, create different classes of shares just by dividing them up into blocks and giving them different names.
-Equally, if you create shares with different rights to others, you will be creating different classes of shares by default.
+In theory, you can create as many classes of shares as you like.
+English case law has set out that you won’t, however, create different classes of shares just by dividing them up into blocks and giving them different names.
+Equally, if you create a group of shares with different rights to other groups of shares, you will be creating different classes of shares by default.